insightsengineering/unihtee/README.md

 ------------------------------------------------------------------------

-`unicate` provides tools for uncovering treatment effect modifiers in high-dimensional data.
+`unihtee` provides tools for uncovering treatment effect modifiers in high-dimensional data.
 Treatment effect modification is defined using variable importance parameters based on absolute and relative effects.
-The variable importance parameters are model-agnostic, meaning they do not depend on specific regression procedures (for example, the variable importance measures of Random Forests).
 Inference is performed about these variable importance measures using nonparametric estimators.
 Users may use one-step or targeted maximum likelihood estimators.
 Under general conditions, these estimators are unbiased and efficient.

 ## Installation